MAnalytics/opitools/README.md

 ### References
 1. Adepeju, M. and Jimoh, F. (2021).
 An Analytical Framework for Measuring Inequality in the Public Opinions on Policing – Assessing the impacts of COVID-19 Pandemic using Twitter Data. [https://doi.org/10.31235/osf.io/c32qh](https://osf.io/preprints/socarxiv/c32qh/)

+## Code of Conduct

+Please note that the `opitools` package is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.